MariuszJM/Portfolio/_posts/2024-07-30-NavigatingThroughChaos.md

 ## Automating Web Information Management with LLMs

-Drawing from my personal experience, I have developed a manual process to handle this chaos.
-It was warking quite well but ti requires a lot of will power to stik to it and resist temtations for clickbats and a lot of my cognitive recourses.
-So I now aim to automate it by using Large Language Models (LLMs).
-This chapter explains the workflow designed to efficiently retrieve, process, and rank information, ensuring that only the most relevant resources are highlighted.
+Learning something new involves venturing into the unknown, essentially navigating chaos.
+The goal is to make this process stable and predictable, leveraging the benefits of both chaos and order.
+From my personal experience, I developed a step-by-step manual process to manage this challenge.
+While effective, it required considerable willpower to maintain focus and resist platforms-served temptations.
+Additionally, it consumes a significant portion of my cognitive resources.
+Therefore, now I aim to automate this process using LLMs.
+This chapter outlines a workflow designed to efficiently retrieve, filter, rank, and organize information from a wide range of knowledge domains simultaneously.

-The idea was to limit the options available for a user because that generates chaos so here the user needs to set up only the moset important parameters
+The idea behind this workflow is to limit the options available to the user, as an excess of choices can generate chaos.
+Here, the user needs to set up only the most important parameters, taking full advantage of the new, undiscovered area of knowledge—which is essential chaos—and forcing the LLM to organize it.

+Code source on my github:

 The idea is to take as much advantage from a new undiscovered area of knowledge which is essential chaos and pottential and fourse llm to organize it.
 So adventage from exploration chaos and in an organized way

-User input
+### User Input Parameters

+The idea was to limit the options available for a user because that generates chaos so here the user needs to set up only the moset important parameters

 Search phrases